juxt/prop/README.md

 # prop

 prop is a Clojure library for writing recursive neural networks based on Backpropagation and the Logist Function.
-It utitlises core.matrix to allow you to write a multi-layered nueral network with any number of nuerons in the hidden layers.
+It utilises core.matrix to allow you to write a multi-layered nueral network with any number of nuerons in the hidden layers.

 There is also a feature of adding biases to the neurons in the hidden layers and the outputs.
 These biases are added by the user and range from 0 to 1, with 0 being no bias.